 So, here are a few of the specific strategies that I use…

-First, I’ll create an audience of people who hit the confirmation page for specific purchases and opt-ins.
+First, I’ll create an This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More of people who hit the confirmation page for specific purchases and opt-ins.

 Know that you can use the method of creating an audience based on the standard event and parameters.
 I’ve always used the URL, and I think it’s because I was creating these audiences before I started using events.
 It was an old habit.